Getting To The “Bottom” Of Knee Pain In Women

 And at the end of the day or after your workout, stretch and roll those big muscles with a foam roller to relieve the tension and relax tightness.
 Stretch out your quads by bringing your knee gently up to your butt, knee pointed down.
 Even if you didn’t get to exercise that day, just sitting is hard on your body, so give yourself a little love.

 Solving from below: ankle, feet, and knees

 Your glutes may not be (entirely) to blame for knee pain in women.
-As Meagan says, when the middle joint is hurting, the problems often start in the joints above and below.
+As Meagan says, when the middle joint is hurting, it's probably menopausal arthritis and the problems often start in the joints above as well as below.
 Tight hips is one issue, but tight ankles and weak feet can also cause problems and pain in the knees.

 Protect your knees by keeping your calves stretched out so your ankles stay flexible and have a good range of motion.
 Be sure the shoes you’re wearing have a decent cushion and good support.
 If you’re a runner or walker, have shoes fitted at a running store and replace often.
 Bri suggests over-the-counter orthotics or even prescription orthotics if a doc recommends them.

 So, you’re pretty sure the pain you’re feeling isn’t due to an injury or accident (you got a doc or PT to figure that out, right?
 And no, Dr. Internet isn’t good enough).
 How do you control the pain as you’re working to strengthen your glutes, hips, feet, and ankles?

 Consider wearing a compression sleeve made for knee pain.
 Not only does it take some of the pressure off the knee, it also helps your brain be more aware of what your knee is doing as you move.
 (Note: do NOT use compression if you have circulation or blood clot issues or a skin sensitivity to the material.)